chevah/geck/content/python.rst

 * If a method or class initialization / constructor method has more than 1 argument always use named parameters for calling that method.

 * Try to use single quotes for string.
-This will make it easier to generated quoted text for UI or HTML.
+This will make it easier to generate quoted text for UI or HTML.

 YES